raicug/luna/docs/errors-and-results.md

 ## Native exceptions

 A `std::exception` thrown by a registered callable is caught at the private callback boundary.
 Its message and the symbol name are included in the resulting runtime diagnostic.
 Unknown C++ exceptions become a non-empty internal callback message.
 No C++ exception is allowed to cross the C ABI.
+A property or field's optional on-change callback is contained the same way: it runs after its write already succeeded, so a thrown exception is reported but never undoes the value already written.

 The same containment applies to a module registration callback and to an allocator step: the loader or the release path contains the exception, restores the pre-attempt state, and reports it, rather than letting it escape through a garbage collector or a State destructor.